dotnet/docs/docs/core/install/linux-debian.md

 ms.date: 11/10/2020
 ---

-# Install .NET SDK or .NET Runtime on Debian
+# Install the .NET SDK or the .NET Runtime on Debian

 This article describes how to install .NET on Debian.
 When a Debian version falls out of support, .NET is no longer supported with that version.
 However, these instructions may help you to get .NET running on those versions, even though it isn't supported.